joicepassos/track2Bsky/README.md

 # Track2Bsky

 ## Description
-This project is a Spring Boot application that provides a REST API for managing core resources.
-It includes security configurations, encoded password generation, and integration with Swagger for API documentation.
-This project also serves as a template for future projects using Java 21.
+This project is a Spring Boot application that provides a REST API for integrating a user's Spotify and Bluesky accounts.
+The primary functionality of this backend is to update the user's Bluesky profile description with the song currently playing on Spotify.
+It features secure authentication using JWT tokens, automatic password encoding, and comprehensive API documentation via Swagger (OpenAPI).
+The project also serves as a robust template for future applications utilizing Java 21.

 ## Technologies Used
 - Java 21